luuna-tech/test/data/README.md

    **Expected deliverable**: An architecture diagram along with an explanation and justification of your proposal.

 2. As a proof of concept, implement a web scraper that can automatically gather the price and availability information of every version of the "Colchón Luuna Original" on a marketplace of your choice.
 The scraper should be scheduled to run once a day and store the data in a structured format on a platform of your choice.

+   Please pay special attention to the details while implementing the web scraper, focusing on aspects such as code quality, versioning, modularity, and maintainability, along with other essential software engineering principles.
+Although this project serves as a proof of concept in terms of scope, we anticipate a solution that meets production-quality standards.

    For your convienence, we have provided links to the product on some marketplaces below (we only require that you implement the web scraper on one platform):
     - Amazon: https://www.amazon.com.mx/Luuna-Colch%C3%B3n-Memory-L%C3%A1tex-Matrimonial/dp/B019YBYBSC